Evolving cafe culture

 Wood fired Shakshuka, North African cuisine, Adelaide

 A single type brewed coffee (filter coffee) or tea with milk and sugar.
 In many places where fresh milk was not accessible or kept fresh, condensed milk took over.
 The food served would be distinct to that culture and that country.
-It certainly were not western pastries.
+Certainly not western pastries.

 Popular were local versions of breakfast, lunch and dinner meals often cooked hot on the spot.
 They would operate from early morning to late at night.

 Functional at breakfast and during lunch where meals were taken quickly.
-At night a gathering place for the common folks over beverages and bottled beer consumption.
+At night, these venues were more sedate, a gathering place for the common folks over beverages and bottled beer consumption.

 Hotels chains in the formation of modern cafes